clixx-io/clixx.io/esp8266/examples/rgbled-12leds/README.md

 Here we use a strip of twelve boards connected end to end and send the LUA commands on startup to activate them into a strip.

+To use this example, upload the init.lua script to the ESP8266 and reboot.